volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 **Important note:** the construct trap should return an **object**.

-In the following example we don't really modify arguments passed to the constructor, but just display a log message to ensure that the trap works as we expect it to:
+In the following example, we don't actually change the arguments passed to the constructor, we just display a log message to make sure the trap is working as we expect it to:

 ```javascript
 function Cat(name, age) {